felipevzps/pesca-a-dor/README.md

 >**Note:** Execute [locateOnScreen.py](https://github.com/felipevzps/pesca-a-dor/blob/main/utils/locateOnScreen.py) in VSCode to capture coordinates.
 Hover your mouse over desired locations while the script runs, like Pokémon's pokéball for `POKEBALL_POSITION`.

 After adding coordinates to [config.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca_a_dor/config.py), run [pesca-a-dor.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca_a_dor/pesca-a-dor.py) in VSCode, minimize it, and press `p` in-game to start fishing.

+BETA: The graphical interface is under development.
+Currently, the `FISHING_POSITIONS` can be set through the GUI using the executable.
+Just press `Fishing Position` and follow the instructions.
+You can set and update as many `FISHING_POSITIONS` as you want, simply delete the current variable by clicking on the trash icon and then set another one.

 ![](https://github.com/felipevzps/pesca-a-dor/blob/main/images/positions.PNG)